 Historic Jonestown and the Shot Tower: Anchored by the Phoenix Shot Tower, Historic Jonestown is one of the oldest neighborhoods in the city and includes often overlooked landmarks.
 In addition to going inside the Shot Tower, on this tour you’ll learn about the city’s oldest religious building (Friends Meeting House) and the third oldest synagogue in the country (Lloyd Street Synagogue), and the longest-lived signer of the Declaration of Independence, Charles Carroll.

 Out of the Ashes: Baltimore and the Great 1904 Fire: In 1904, a fire swept through downtown Baltimore destroying 1500 buildings, causing $150 million in damage, and leaving 35,000 people unemployed.
 Baltimore was determined to rebuild and this effort is at the heart of how downtown looks and functions today.
-Join us to learn about the fire and how it shaped the area around our office.
+Join us to learn about the fire and how it shaped the Baltimore we know today.

 Mount Vernon Cultural District Tours